mjsmyth/abiquo-wiki-examples/README.md

 Automation of Abiquo API examples in the Abiquo wiki with a set of three Python scripts.

 ##Disclaimer
 Use these scripts at your own risk because they are provided "as is" and with no guarantees.
-They were developed for our REST API and environment but I hope they can be useful to others.
+They were developed to update the documentation of our REST API but I hope they can be useful to others.

 ##Acknowledgements
 Many thanks to Enric Ruiz for modifying the integration tests to produce the requests.log file.